 - Establish individual academic and personal goals for your semester

 - Prepare you for the new semester both academically and emotionally

-The first step to staying healthy in China is to fully disclose any pre-existing health issues or concerns on the Special Needs Form before you go.
+The first step to staying healthy in China is to fully disclose any pre-existing health issues or concerns on the Student Medical Form before you go.
 This allows the Alliance to be sure that your needs can be accommodated in the local context and anticipate any care that you might require.

 Failure to fully disclose any and all physical or mental preconditions might not only impact our ability to provide adequate care in China, it might be grounds for you to be sent home.
 Please know that all medical information is treated confidentially by Alliance staff and shared only on a need-to-know basis.